CAT 2

 -

-Develop an individual writing voice, using revision to hone arguments and reflect on the writing practice.
+Develop an individual writing and speaking voice, using revision to hone arguments and reflect on the writing practice.

 Writing Skills